nakuleshj/news-nlp-pipeline/README.md

 - Applied custom data quality monitoring with `pandas`-based validation
 - Built a real-time dashboard to visualize sentiment insights with reload triggers

+## Terraform Infrastructure (IaC)

+All AWS resources in this project are provisioned using Terraform for automation, reproducibility, and cost-effective deployment.
+This includes:

+- S3 buckets for raw and enriched data
+- EventBridge rule for scheduled ingestion
+- S3 event trigger for enrichment
+- Lambda functions for ingestion and enrichment
+- IAM roles and policies for secure access

 ## Try It Yourself
 Want to explore the live pipeline in action?
 - [Launch the Live Streamlit Dashboard](https://your-streamlit-url.com)